 Please be aware that many providers claim to deliver the smallest hair follicles, by using smaller needles than anyone else.
 This is a falsehood.
 Although the size of the needle has a minor bearing on the size of the replicated follicle, it is the penetration depth that has a much greater influence in this area.
 A microscopic needle pushed too far into the scalp will still cause a blowout, whilst a full size needle correctly used, can still produce a perfect result.

 What pigments should be used?

-The short answer is that tattoo inks and permanent makeup pigments are not suitable for scalp micropigmentation.
+The short answer is that tattoo inks and permanent makeup pigments are not suitable for hair tattooing.
 Both these pigment types are made up of several constituent colors, and within weeks will separate into their basic hues, leaving the customer with a blue or green head.
 This problem is actually very common.

 A major differentiator between a true follicle replication and basic tattooed hair, is the use of pigments that are specifically designed for the task.
 That means NO constituent colors.

 As you can imagine, these inks are not easy to find.
-Right now you need to sign up to a franchise or licensing agreement with a major provider, or you must buy pigments through ScalpINC, the only supplier of scalp pigment witfrah proven results.
+Right now you need to sign up to a franchise or licensing agreement with a major provider, or buy pigments through Team Micro, the only supplier of scalp pigment with proven results.
 Please note that some permanent makeup manufacturers are currently marketing their pigments as scalp pigments.
 From what I have seen, these pigments are nothing more than rebranded versions of their permanent makeup inks, and should be avoided.

 A word of warning.
 Any company or technician that refers to this process as tattooed hair is likely to approach your procedure like a tattoo artist would.
 These are the people who tend to use bug pins and tattoo inks, and usually lure clients with the promise of low prices.
 However they are often responsible for unsatisfactory results, so be on your guard.